Wehrl Entropy Based Quantification of Nonclassicality for Single Mode Quantum Optical States: VII. Conclusion

+To summarize, in this paper, we have proposed a new quantification of the quantumness of single mode quantum optical states in terms of Wehrl entropy.
+We have quantified the quantumness of any state as the difference between its total Wehrl entropy and that arising due to its classical characteristics.
+We have obtained analytic expressions for a broad class of states, in particular, all pure states and Gaussian mixed states.
+Moreover, the proposed quantification is shown to be directly proportional to the NC of any Gaussian state, as inferred from its depth.
+The evaluation of NC for the non-Gaussian mixed states is subject to an extensive numerical computation that goes beyond the scope of the current paper.
+This, we shall address elsewhere.

-The Wehrl entropic measure of NC, for both pure and mixed states, requires no optimization over the set of classical states.
-In addition to that, it remains invariant under phase-space displacement and rotation.
-In the case of nonclassical states of light, generated under single NC-inducing operation, $N_{\rm{w}}$ quantifies the NC efficiently.
-It successfully distinguishes between the even and odd Schrodinger kittens (when coherent amplitude is small) as well as shows that both the states are maceoscopically equally nonclassical, irrespective of the parity, as observed in terms of the Wigner negativity \cite{ncm_wng}.
-Our measure of NC also sheds light on the relative competition between the NC-inducing operations in the case of quantum optical states which are generated under multiple NC-inducing operations as predicted in \cite{bose_kumar}.
-It consistently quantifies the non-monotonic NC for the PAS and the SNS.
+In the case of nonclassical states of light, generated under single NC-inducing operation, $\mathscr{N}_{\rm{w}}$ quantifies the NC efficiently.
+It successfully distinguishes between the even and odd Schrodinger kittens (when coherent amplitude is small).
+Besides, it shows that both the states are macroscopically equally nonclassical, irrespective of the parity, as observed in terms of the Wigner negativity \cite{ncm_nwf_kenfack}.
+Our quantification of NC also sheds light on the relative competition between the NC-inducing operations in the case of quantum optical states which are generated under multiple NC-inducing operations, as predicted in \cite{nc_bsent_bose_kumar}.
+In the case of mixed Gaussian nonclassical state, for example, a squeezed thermal state, it quantifies the NC of the state in line of the results obtained earlier with other well-known measures.

-In the case of photon excited thermal states, NC depends only on the number of photon excitation.
-On the other hand, for Gaussian squeezed mixed states, it depends on the average thermal photon.
-We show that, for $\rho_{\rm{ST}}$, $\tilde{n}=\overline{n}$ as considered in \cite{ncm_hsd}.

-In contrast to the use of phase-space singularity and negativity \cite{ncm_ncd,ncm_wng,cncld6,cncld7}, our measure of NC is defined in terms of the classical like distribution that can be easily computed as well as be retrieved experimentally in heterodyne detection \cite{cncld8}.
-Current formalism, can be extended to the finite dimensional quantum systems \cite{fd2} alongwith macroscopic optomechanical systems \cite{fd3} by using the description of $Q$-function in finite-dimension \cite{fd1} and thus sets a framework for studying the convertion of NC into entanglement by the action of BS, in general context \cite{fd4}.